 - our weighted cost of borrowing as at 31 March 2022

 - a margin of 1 per cent to cover administration costs.

 Interest charges are calculated by multiplying the unpaid balance of your loan at the end of the day by a daily interest rate.
 The daily interest rate will be calculated by dividing the annual interest rate by 365.

 Interest charges are added to the unpaid balance of your loan on 30 June each year.
 Interest will accrue on that new balance from the following day.

-The unpaid balance of your loan is calculated on the assumption that each targeted rate instalment payment is made the rate instalment date specified in your rates notice.
+The unpaid balance of your loan is calculated on the assumption that each targeted rate instalment payment is made on the rate instalment date specified in your rates notice.

 If targeted rate instalment payments are not made by the specified rates instalment date, rates penalty charges of 10 per cent of the amount owing will apply.